krisliew/notarise-demo/README.md

 > Do ensure that you are running on http because https would not work.

-> PS: There is a issue related to the library used on the file hashing.
+> PS: There is a issue related to the library used on the pdf hashing.
 Will update a fix on this soon.

 ## Blockchain
   - Symbol Blockchain Explorer: http://explorer-951.symboldev.network/